SeVEnMY/DeepLearningFinal/README.md

 - PyTorch 1.7 or higher
 - TensorBoardX 2.0 or higher

+we have provided a freeze of environment as requirements.txt

 ## Training and Testing the Model

 To train the model, open the `RL_flappy_bird.ipynb` notebook in a Jupyter environment and run all the cells before the subtitle "Test Procedure:".
 This will train the model and save it to the `models/` directory.